 The car is placed on the hoist and the wheels are removed in preperation, we then begin by removing the existing fluid from the master cylinder.
 Then the cylinder is filled with fresh new, quality brake fluid of the correct type.
 Following this, each brake is 'bled' and the new fluid flushes through the system, completely replacing the old.
 We will also check over the other components of the brake system for any signs of damage or wear that needs attention and advise you if necessary.

 A brake fluid flush can be done as part of a scheduled service – but sometimes we may recommend it outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 The colour and cleanliness can look fine to you – that doesn't make it safe.
 As brake fluid absorbs water, you might not see it, but it still increases the chance it can boil.
 If the fluid boils it can cause loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily tell you if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 Its recommended to change your brake fluid every 2 years and your vehicle manufacturer will have a replacement interval specific to your vehicle – but note that these are recommendations and so it is safest to assess the condition of your brake fluid on a regular basis.

-At Auto Stop we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Auto Stop we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.